michaeLeung/cse15l-lab-reports/lab-report-1-week-2.md

 # Optimizing Remote Running

 To save time, you can run multiple commands on the same line in the terminal.
 To separate the commands within the terminal, use the key `;`.You can also tell the terminal the commands you want to put in the ssh terminal using

-`" command you want to run on ssh terminal "`.
+`"insert command here"`.

-Here's an example
+Here's an example:

 `scp pizza.java cs15lwi22aoc@ieng6.ucsd.edu; ssh cs15lwi22aoc@ieng6.ucsd.edu "javac pizza.java; java pizza"`